plasma-group/pigi/packages/docs/src/spec/src/02-contracts/limbo-exit-predicate.rst

 Explanation
 ***********

-An important attack on plasma systems is for the operator to start withholding blocks after they have been sent a transaction.
-For instance, if Alice signs off agreeing to send to Bob, but the operator does not reveal the corresponding Bob ownership ``StateUpdate``, then there is insufficient information to exit because Alice's exit can be deprecated by her signature, but Bob doesn't have an inclusion proof to exit.
+An important attack on plasma systems is for the aggregator to start withholding blocks after they have been sent a transaction.
+For instance, if Alice signs off agreeing to send to Bob, but the aggregator does not reveal the corresponding Bob ownership ``StateUpdate``, then there is insufficient information to exit because Alice's exit can be deprecated by her signature, but Bob doesn't have an inclusion proof to exit.

 One solution is *confirmation signatures*, in which Alice does not create a signature until she sees inclusion of the Bob ownership state.
 However, this has bad UX properties--for one, Alice has to wait until the next block before she can sign, which means she cannot simply send a signature and go offline.
-Further, it requires an out-of-protocol authentication process: how does the operator know to include the Bob ownership before Alice has signed?
+Further, it requires an out-of-protocol authentication process: how does the aggregator know to include the Bob ownership before Alice has signed?

 Limbo exits are a better way to solve this problem.
 They allow Alice to sign a transaction before the block is submitted, go offline, and have Bob receive the coin at a later time, without reducing safety or extending the exit period.